Hisense A6N vs Hisense S7NQ CanvasTV

 Our verdict

-Hisense A6N is a simple model aimed at users seeking an affordable everyday television.
-Thanks to its VA panel, it offers decent contrast, which is effective for watching regular television, especially in the evening when light reflections are not a problem.
-The digital processing is also adequate – content from terrestrial or satellite television looks quite good for this price range.
-When it comes to gaming, A6N is not bad, especially for casual gamers.
-Low input lag and support for features such as ALLM and VRR are nice additions that ensure games run smoothly with minimal delays.
-The support for Dolby Vision is another plus, although with this screen brightness, it’s hard to speak of full HDR experiences.
-The VIDAA operating system is straightforward and works efficiently, but it has its limitations.
-The number of available apps is not overwhelming – popular services like Netflix and YouTube are present, but for more niche applications, one shouldn’t get their hopes up.
-If someone values greater versatility, this could be a drawback.
-Naturally, as a budget model, Hisense A6N has its downsides.
-The screen brightness is quite low, so in a brightly lit room, the picture may appear just washed out.
-The colour coverage is also not impressive – the colours are less saturated.
-This is most noticeable when watching high-quality HDR material (such as series or films on Netflix).
-For those planning to use the television as a computer monitor, this is also not the best choice – the lack of 4:4:4 chroma support makes fonts less readable.
-Hisense A6N is a budget television that is suitable for everyday TV viewing or occasional gaming.
-Its strengths, such as decent contrast and smooth system operation, may satisfy less demanding users.
-However, for those looking for better picture quality or more advanced features, it is worth considering other options that can offer more for a little extra money.
+Hisense A6N is a simple model aimed at users looking for a cheap everyday TV.
+Thanks to its VA panel it offers decent contrast, which works well when watching regular TV, especially in the evening when reflections aren't an issue.
+The digital processing also holds up – content from terrestrial or satellite TV looks quite good for this price range.
+When it comes to gaming, the A6N is not bad, especially for casual players.
+Low input lag and support for features such as ALLM and VRR are welcome extras that make games run smoothly and with minimal delay.
+Dolby Vision support is another plus, although at this screen brightness it's hard to talk about the full HDR experience.
+The VIDAA operating system is simple and runs smoothly, but it has its limits.
+The number of available apps is underwhelming – popular services like Netflix and YouTube are present, but you shouldn't expect more niche apps.
+If you need greater versatility, that could be a problem.
+Of course, as a budget model, the Hisense A6N has its drawbacks.
+Screen brightness is fairly low, so in a brightly lit room the picture can simply look washed out.
+Colour reproduction is also unimpressive – colours are less saturated.
+This is most noticeable when watching high-quality HDR material, such as series or films on Netflix.
+For people planning to use the TV as a computer monitor, it's also not the best choice – lack of chroma 4:4:4 support makes text less readable.
+The Hisense A6N is a budget TV that will work for everyday TV viewing or occasional gaming.
+Its strengths, like decent contrast and smooth system operation, may satisfy less demanding users.
+However, for those seeking better picture quality or more advanced features, it's worth considering other options that for a little more money can offer more.

 The Hisense S7NQ Canvas TV is a very interesting proposition, especially for those looking for something in the style of a picture-television but do not want to spend a fortune.
 At first glance, it stands out primarily because the gallery mode featuring works of art is completely free – there is no subscription to pay, as is the case with Samsung's The Frame.
 Moreover, in the box, we immediately get a light brown frame, which will be an additional bonus and saving for many people.
 Although it is essentially a TV for displaying art, surprisingly, it also performs quite well in other applications.
 The 144 Hz panel, full HDMI 2.1, support for VRR and ALLM – all this makes gaming on consoles quite possible and quite enjoyable.
 The Vidaa system operates smoothly, and we find all the most important apps and features here, such as AirPlay, USB recording, or screen mirroring from a phone.
 However, there are also things that fall a bit short.
 Above all – the images themselves.
 Compared to The Frame by Samsung, here they simply look more digital.
 It lacks the depth, texture of paint, and subtle details that really impress with the competitor.
 Although at first glance we are dealing with a similar matte panel, in practice, it performs significantly worse at suppressing reflections.
 Colours and blacks fade much quicker, especially in a bright room.
 This could also be the effect of lower brightness – Hisense is simply darker than its Korean rival.
 On top of that, there are minor software issues – for example, the inability to display external subtitles despite configuration options, or the not entirely effective image smoothing feature for lower quality materials.
 In short: the S7NQ is a good TV in the form of a "picture," which can be a great alternative for those who do not mind the lower quality of displayed works but appreciate the lack of subscription fees, an additional frame included in the package, and full functionality of a typical television.
 It is not an ideal product, but a reasonable compromise for Samsung's The Frame.